 Lacto-Fermented Orange Juice

 The fermenting process of foods not only allows the flavors to develop, but it also allows the nutrients in the food to become more bio-available so that they can be more easily assimilated by our bodies.
 So, if you love orange juice, this is a great way to consume it.
 You get the benefit of the vitamin C and the probiotics, without suffering that dramatic impact on your blood sugar.
 Always use organic oranges since citrus fruits are one of the highest sprayed produce items.
-Also, I have started saving the rind when I juice fresh oranges, because the white flesh on the inside of the skin is full of biflavonoids.
+Also, I have started saving the rind when I juice fresh oranges, ecause the white flesh on the inside of the skin is full of bioflavonoids.
 I trim out the white insides of the skin and eat them.
 The rind is bitter and fragrant from the high oil content, and you can use those in this handy cleaning solution.
 So, making this juice should leave you with little to no waste, which I think is fantastic!